 Fr Niall Molloy

-O’Doherty is best known for her investigation of the death of Fr Niall Molloy in 1985, writing a number of articles alleging a possible cover-up by gardaí and some members of the political establishment at the time.
+O’Doherty is best known for her investigation of the 1985 death of Fr Niall Molloy, writing a number of articles alleging a possible cover-up by gardaí and some members of the political establishment at the time.

-Since her dismissal from the Independent, Molloy’s relatives and family members of other victims who feel justice has not been served in relation to conclusions about his death, have taken up her case, protesting outside the newspaper’s offices in Dublin earlier this month and yesterday.
+Since her dismissal from the Independent, some supporters who feel justice has not been served in relation to conclusions about Fr Molloy’s death, and other unsolved cases, have taken up her case, protesting outside the newspaper’s offices in Dublin earlier this month and yesterday.

 (Image: Sasko Lazarov/Photocall Ireland)